atrinh0/spiro/README.md

 To show how powerful/easy SwiftUI can be to create an app, especially now with Swift Playgrounds 4.

-Most of the code was obtained from [Creating a spirograph with SwiftUI](https://www.hackingwithswift.com/books/ios-swiftui/creating-a-spirograph-with-swiftui), so it makes sense to keep things transparent/open and hope it can help someone else out there.
+Most of the code was obtained from [Creating a spirograph with SwiftUI](https://www.hackingwithswift.com/books/ios-swiftui/creating-a-spirograph-with-swiftui), so it makes sense to keep things transparent/open and hopes that it can help someone else out there.

 ## 🙇🏻 Credits